arshGoyalDev/interactive-comments-section/README.md

 ## Continued development

 - I still want to add the feature :
-  - which sort the comments the comment of the basis of their votes
+  - which sorts the comments the comment of the basis of their votes

 ## Author